SwissOpenEM/swissopenem.github.io/documentation/admin/installation/globus.md

 guide](https://docs.globus.org/globus-connect-server/v5/).
 This will install the Apache web server and the globus.

+{: .box-note}
 No subscription features are used by OpenEM.

+{: .box-note}
 Set up a single Mapped Collection for your data.

 ### Identity Mapping